Tinker Tailor Soldier Spy (TV series): Legacy

 Writing in 2011, Guardian critic Toby Manning wrote that the series "is still unmatched in its evocation of the chilly, cynical cold war era".

 In a retrospective review in The New York Times, Mike Hale lauded Guinness's performance, and cited the production's pacing versus current techniques, stating: "Audiences used to the pace of the modern TV crime or espionage drama will need to reorientate themselves."
 Retrospective reviewers favourably compared the series with the 2011 film version, also citing le Carré's praise of the original and referring to Guinness's performance.

 Le Carré cited the series as his favourite filmed adaptation of his work, attributing this to his experience collaborating with Guinness.

-Home video
+Home media

 Tinker, Tailor, Soldier, Spy was released on VHS in 1991 (BBCV 4605) and 1999 (BBCV 6788).
 It was released on Region 2 DVD in 2003 (BBCDVD 1180), and in 2011 bundled with Smiley's People (BBCDVD 3535).
 A remastered Blu-ray edition was released in 2019 (BBCBD0465).